-B. Opening Statement [5 minutes]
+B. Opening Statement [14 minutes cumulative for the Opening and the Closing]

 After pre-trial matters have concluded, the trial proceeds to opening statements.
 This will be the first time many judges will hear about the case (an opener's presentation might take that into account).
 This will also be the first opportunity to present the team's case theory to the judges (acting as the hypothetical "jury").
 As competitors become immersed in the details of the case over the course of the year, things may become complicated.
 A simple, clear statement that provides the jury a roadmap of your team's theory, but does not overwhelm the jury with unnecessary details, is often the most successful approach.
+Previously, teams had 5 minutes for openings and 9 minutes for closings; a (July 2019) AMTA Board vote changed the rule to allow 14 minutes cumulative for the opening and closing.
+So, for example, if your opening goes 6 1⁄2 minutes, you will only have 7 1⁄2 minutes for closing.
+Or if your opening goes 3 minutes, you will have 11 minutes for closing.
+Teams are able to decide for themselves how best to divide that time.
 Effective opening statements are constructed differently, but the majority share most, if not all, of the following elements: